 Constipation, Gas, Bloating

-Higher level of progesterone during pregnancy, allowing food to stay longer in digestive track, is to blame for.
+A higher level of progesterone during pregnancy, allowing food to stay longer in the digestive tract, is to blame.
 Iron-rich pre-vitamins also causes constipation.
-Include fiber rich food in your diet to ease the problem.
+Include fiber-rich food in your diet to ease the problem.

 Urinary Tract Infection

 UTI symptoms indication:

 - Lower back pain